Far-right politics in Serbia: 1990s–2000s

-Far-right groups in Serbia gained a considerable amount of public attention in the early 2000s, although after the election of Zoran Đinđić as prime minister it was seen that the development of far-right ideas would become less conducive.
+Far-right groups in Serbia gained a considerable amount of public attention in the early 2000s, although after the election of Zoran Đinđić as prime minister it was felt that the development of far-right ideas would become less tenable.
 Far-right groups had also turned into registered movements and organisations.
 During June 2001, far-right groups orchestrated violent attacks on the participants of the first pride parade in Serbia; the parade was cancelled half-way through.
 After Đinđić's assassination in 2003, far-right groups emerged again.
-According to Jovo Bakić, this rise occurred due to the promised social development and European Union accession which were not feasible, including the wave of privatisation that left vast numbers of people unemployed.
+According to Jovo Bakić, this rise occurred due to the promised but infeasible social development and European Union accession, as well as the wave of privatisation that left vast numbers of people unemployed.
 These organisations were also often in opposition to each other, although they had common ideological motives.

 Since the 2000s, attacks orchestrated by far-right groups have risen.
 These attacks had often received media attention, although far-right groups did not attract much attention from the public.
 Due to the allegations that the government was involved in corrupt privatisation, SRS ran on an anti-corruption platform and placed first in the 2003 parliamentary election.
 SRS did not take part in forming a government.
 Věra Stojarová, a Masaryk University professor, pointed out that the high number of votes for SRS showed the "high frustration of Serbs".
 In 2004, a law that defined the Chetniks as "anti-fascist" was welcomed by parties on the right.
 A year later, Chetniks were de facto equalised with the Yugoslav Partisans following the implementation of the law on soldiers' pensions.
 SRS placed first again in the 2007 parliamentary election.
 Aleksandar Gavrilović, an editor for Istinomer, stated that following the formation of the Serbian Progressive Party (SNS) in 2008, the far-right saw its support drop to bare minimums.
 The far-right received further expansion following the declaration of the independence of Kosovo in 2008.
 Later in July 2008, far-right groups organised protests in support of Radovan Karadžić, which turned out violent.
-In 2009, a Belgrade Pride event was cancelled due to the announcement that far-right groups would prevent the holding of the event.
+In 2009, a Belgrade Pride event was cancelled due to the announcement that far-right groups would prevent the event from taking place.
 The Public Prosecutor's Office had stated that Obraz and SNP 1389 should be banned due to their threats that led to the cancellation of the Belgrade Pride event.